 Transcripts

 All transcripts must be submitted to PharmCAS regardless of the age or transferability of courses.
 The admissions committee considers all coursework completed and derives a cumulative GPA from all colleges and universities attended.
 Failure to reveal all transcripts will result in disqualification.
 Once admitted, official transcripts from all previous colleges and universities (including other University of Colorado campuses) attended must be submitted directly to the School of Pharmacy.
-All transcripts must be received in a sealed envelope from the institution.
-Updated official transcripts must be provided as soon as each subsequent term is completed.
+All transcripts must be sent electronically through PharmCAS using the Academic Update process.
+Any transcripts sent after the deadline in April will also be required to be submitted electronically to the Admissions Team.

 Application